triomit50/DEMO-repo/README.md

 # Demo Trial Heading

 I am learning Git and GitHub over here.
-THis is my first README file for a repo.
+This is my first README file for a repo.